eurocat2k/trklab_demo/README.md

 - by pressing left mouse button and move it, the map and all the tracks will be panned around.
 - rolling a mousewheel you can zoom in or out the map.
 (On laptops without mouse use touchpad haptics to access features above.)

+## Fixes
+- Fixed geometry functions, and label positions.
+Updated the first time rendering, now it is Event driven - simulated.
+The labels - their canvas representations - colored as the track symbols.
+The track altitude defines the symbol and the label color.
+Reddish the track close to the ground, blueish the track high up the sky.
+The rendering order: lowest first.
+- Handled the **```mouseOut```** event, when panning the mouse pointer leaves the canvas area, the **```panMouseUp```** event triggers automatically which clears the **```ViewPort.panStart```** propery value.
+Levaing the panned canvas at the latest known location.

 Enjoy!